Guest Post Guidelines Template

-- We will check for any plagiarism and spelling mistakes.
+- We will check for any plagiarism and writing mistakes.

-- Please give us 1-2 weeks to respond back accordingly.
-If you do not hear from us, it is likely that we have passed on your article.
-Please feel free to re-pitch again.
+- Please give us 1-2 weeks to respond back accordingly if not sooner.
+If you do not hear from

 Submission of Article

-- Send a short, couple sentence bio.
-This can include a link to your LinkedIn profile and/or your website.
+- Send a short, 1 - 2 sentence bio.
+This can include a link to your LinkedIn profile and/or